 Jesus did not go to paradise on the same day he died.
 In fact, after he rose on the third day, Acts 1:1-3 spoke of “... all that Jesus began both to do and teach until the day in which he was taken up ... being seen of them forty days ...”

 If Jesus did not go to paradise on that day, some translators concluded he could not be telling the repentant criminal, “Today shalt thou be with me in paradise.”
 So another translation rendered Luke 23:43 with a different punctuation; “Truly I tell you today, you will be with me in paradise.”
-Is it reasonable?
+Is this reasonable?
 You decide.

 Either way, whether we’re reading or conversing, what we say and how we say it can make the difference in clear communication or being lost in translation.